-To empower the scientists in need of an advanced platform that can solve these extraordinary challenges, NVIDIA paired NVIDIA Grace Hopper Superchip with the NVLink Switch System, uniting up to 256 GPUs in an NVIDIA DGX GH200 system.
-In the DGX GH200 system, 144 terabytes of memory will be accessible to the GPU shared memory programming model at high speed over NVLink.
+Empowering scientists needing an advanced platform for solving these challenges, NVIDIA paired the NVIDIA Grace Hopper Superchip with the NVLink Switch System, uniting up to 256 GPUs in an NVIDIA DGX GH200 system.
+On the DGX GH200 system, 144 terabytes of memory are accessible to the GPU-shared memory programming model at high speed over NVLink.

-Compared to a single NVIDIA DGX A100 320 GB system, NVIDIA DGX GH200 provides nearly 500x more memory to the GPU shared memory programming model over NVLink, forming a giant data center-sized GPU.
-NVIDIA DGX GH200 is the first supercomputer to break the 100-terabyte barrier for memory accessible to GPUs over NVLink.
+Compared to a single NVIDIA DGX A100 320 GB system, the NVIDIA DGX GH200 provides nearly 500x more memory to the GPU shared memory programming model over NVLink, forming a giant data center-sized GPU.
+NVIDIA DGX GH200 is the first supercomputer to break the 100 terabyte barrier for memory accessible to GPUs over NVLink.

 NVIDIA DGX GH200 system architecture

-NVLink Switch System forms a two-level, non-blocking, fat-tree NVLink fabric to fully connect 256 Grace Hopper Superchips in a DGX GH200 system.
+The NVLink Switch System forms a two-level, non-blocking, fat-tree NVLink fabric to connect 256 Grace Hopper Superchips in a DGX GH200 system fully.
 Every GPU in DGX GH200 can access the memory of other GPUs and extended GPU memory of all NVIDIA Grace CPUs at 900 GBps.

 Compute baseboards hosting Grace Hopper Superchips are connected to the NVLink Switch System using a custom cable harness for the first layer of NVLink fabric.
 LinkX cables extend the connectivity in the second layer of NVLink fabric.